Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 Don't forget to configure different Discord channels (`chat` and `status`, optional `admin`) for every server, too.
 This will be done in the servers.yaml file.<br>
-To add subsequent servers, just follow the steps above, and you're good, unless they are on a different Windows server (see [Multi-Node-Setup](./MULTINODE.md) in that case).
+To add subsequent servers, just follow the steps above, and you're good, unless they are on a different Windows server (see below).

+> ⚠️ **Attention!**<br>
-DCSServerBot will autodetect all configured DCS servers on installation and generate simple configuration files for you already.
+> DCSServerBot will autodetect all configured DCS servers on an installation and generate simple configuration files
+> for you already.
 To add a new instance, you can either do that manually or use `/node add_instance` in your Discord.

+### How to set up a Multi-Node-System?
+DCSServerBot can be used to run multiple DCS servers on multiple PCs, which can even be at different locations.
+The installation and maintenance of such a use-case is just a bit more complex than a single server installation.
+Please refer to [Multi-Node-Setup](./MULTINODE.md) for further information.
 ---
 ## Starting the Bot
 To start the bot, use the packaged ```run.cmd``` command.
 This creates the necessary Python virtual environment and